natenka/pyneng-book-en/docs/source/book/21_textfsm/textfsm_examples.rst

     10.6.6.0   24             110        20  10.0.13.3

-Partial entries are missing networks and masks, but in previous examples we have already considered Filldown and, if desired, it can be applied here.
+Partial entries are missing networks and masks, but in previous examples we have already covered Filldown and, if desired, it can be applied here.
 But for this example we will use another option - List.

 List
 ^^^^

-Use List option for *nexthop* variable:
+Use ``List`` option for nexthop variable:

 ::